Migrate from Multi-Container Setup

 "$new_path" folder, like with the

-After your new deployment comes up (usually takes ~30 seconds), we will import the data that was exported from the old instance:
+After your new deployment comes up (usually takes ~30 seconds), import the data that was exported from the old instance:

 Create the folder to copy the archive file:

 Importing this DB will erase this data.
 Are you sure you want to proceed? respond with